kauri0/Kauri.sBS/_posts/Published/2023-10-16-An-Albanian-Cycle-Tour-Week-One.md

 I waited in my hammock, hopelessly trying to coordinate the boys.
 Zak returned with tattered trousers, and Joe pitched tent twenty kilometres away.

-As I gave him a bedtime rub, I discovered, "I think Rupee has nipples!".
+As I gave him a bedtime rub, I discovered why all the dogs had been chasing Rupert.
+Rupee has nipples!
 Rupert soon acquired another nickname.

 ##### Saturday 14th October